dchest/pyblake2/README.rst

 pyblake2 is an extension module for Python implementing BLAKE2 hash function.

+  **NOTE:** Python 3.6 and later have native support for `BLAKE2 in hashlib <https://docs.python.org/3.6/library/hashlib.html? highlight=hashlib#hashlib.blake2b>`_ derived from this implementation, with compatible API.
+  This module should only be used if you want BLAKE2 in older Python versions, such as 2.7 or 3.5 and earlier.
+  This module will have bug fixes for as long as possible, but no major code changes are planned.

 BLAKE2 is a cryptographic hash function, which offers highest security while being as fast as MD5 or SHA-1, and comes in two flavors: